amfrye777/MSDS6306_CaseStudy10_Afrye_CBoomhower/Paper/CaseStudy10_Paper.md

 worth notifying the Chulwalar Prime Minister so that improvements can be made.

-    monthplot(EfakAsIs_stl$time.series[,"seasonal"], main="", ylab="Seasonal")
+    monthplot(EfakAsIs_stl$time.series[,"seasonal"], main="Monthly Seasonal Data", ylab="Seasonal Exports", xlab = "Month")

 ![](CaseStudy10_Paper_files/figure-markdown_strict/EfakSeasonal_Monthly-1.png)<!-- -->

 ### Efak External Indicator Correlation

-After extensive EDA on several external indicator factors, two indicators have been identified as noteworthy.
+After extensive EDA on several external indicator factors, two indicators are identified as noteworthy.
 The first indicator is monthly change in export price index (CEPI) and the second is climate temperature.

 The CEPI plot below indicates a strong, nearly linear, increase in price